 It’s all been happening out here, in the fresh air.
 After spending too much time besotted with our digital screens, many of our pixelated brains are becoming nostalgic about the good times of climbing trees and making mud pie.
 According to recent research from the National Trust, today's children are now suffering from a modern phenomenon coined as ‘Natural Deficit Disorder’, because their generation is more familiar with touch screens than with soil, plants and bugs.
-It’s no wonder we’re all reaching for tents, waterproofs, and camping stoves in our desire to reconnect with the outdoors, and reap nature’s rewards of good health and wellbeing!
+It’s no wonder we’re all reaching for tents, waterproofs, and camping stoves in our desire to reconnect with the outdoors, and reap nature’s reward of good health and wellbeing!

 Camping is cheaper and greener way to escape than jetting off abroad.
 In 2015, GB residents took 15.4 million camping and caravanning holidays in the UK, spending a total of 64.7 million nights in tents, tipis, motorhomes, caravans and glamping equivalents! (source GBTS).
 Domestic travel grew by 11% from 2014 – the ‘staycation’ favoured for less travel time and cheaper costs overall.